politrons/reactiveStarWars/README.md

 # reactiveStarWars

-A Star wars reactive microservice platform, formed by three services:
+A Star wars reactive microservice platform, formed by four services:
 * **StarWarsMovie:** Rest API microservice.
 The entry point of the platform which orchestrate and gather the information for the client.
 * **StarWarsActors:** WebSocket microservice.
 It contains the information of characters per episode.
 * **StarWarsPlanets:** gRPC microservice.
 It contains the information of planets per episode.
+* **StarWarsShips:** Kafka microservice.
+It contains the information of ships per episode.

     ![My image](img/starWars.png)

 In this platform, we apply different reactive technologies not only to communicate between microservice,